carodak/Not-Working-title/README.md

 1. Within Unity Desktop select UbisoftGameLab2020 as Current Repository
 2. Check changed files
 3. Add a description
-4. Commit to master
+4. Create a new Branch with the name of the feature you implemented
-5. Fetch origin
+5. Fetch inside this branch
+6. After everyone approval merge it to the master

 If you want to learn more about Github: https://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/